CharliePoole/statiq-site/input/family-history/people/thomas-john-poole.md

 was raising the subway fare to five cents.
 His team drew the affirmative position, arguing that the fare should be raised.
 They lost.

-On May 3, 1945, Thomas and Eileen Jane Byrnes got a marriage license from the City of New York and married shortly thereafter.
-I have not been able to find a record the date and place of the wedding.
+On May 5, 1945, Thomas and Eileen Jane Byrnes were married in Holy Child Jesus church in a Solemn High Nuptial Mass sung by Father John Poole, Tom's brother.
+He was assisted by two other priests, one a friend of the Byrnes family and the other a classmate of Tom's from Cathedral College.
+Tom's brother Charlie (my father) was best man.

 Eileen was the proverbial "girl next door" - her parents lived a few houses along the street from the Pooles.
-It's not clear where they lived immediately after the marriage, but it could have been with either family.
+The couple honeymooned in the Poconos.
+It's not clear where they lived immediately after the marriage, but according to newspaper reports they intended to live in Richmond Hill.
+It could even have been with either family.

 Shortly afterwards, newspaper records show Tom continuing to be very active in the Catholic Debating League, but associated with a different parish.
 In October